tspike2k/djinnprint/README.md

 The D programming language employs a garbage collector to automate memory management by default.
 This is not always desirable.
 Though garbage collection can easily be disabled by marking functions with the @nogc attribute, much of the standard library is reliant on the garbage collector and cannot be called from @nogc code.
 This limitation can be observed in std.format, the portion of the standard library which provides data-to-text formatting.
 The aim behind djinnprint is to fill this void by providing simple, @nogc compatible data formatting functions.
 An additional goal is to ease localization efforts by letting the format string determine the order arguments appear in the resulting output.

+For a demonstration of this code, see the examples.d file.

+Note that this project is also -betterC compatible.

 ## Usage

 ### Format Specifiers